Blindly in Love

-2013 movie, runtime 117 min.
-The film premiered on April 28, 2013, at the Jeonju International Film Festival, and was produced by Kino films.

 Plot

 35-year-old Kentaro (Gen Hoshino) is a social misfit, living a socially isolated existence with his parents, and his pet frog.
 He has never dated a girl, and his parents are desperate for him to live his life and meet someone.
 He holds a modest job in city hall, but doesn't socialise with his workmates.
 In addition, Kentaro doesn't have any friends, and is generally socially inept and inexperienced at life He hasn't had a promotion in 13 years, and barely talks to people at work.
 His parents go to a parental matchmaking event, hoping to find a woman to introduce to their son, however only one other group of parents speak to them, Akita Imai (Ren Osugi) and his wife (Hitomi Kuroki).
 They exchange profiles of their children, and the show a photo of their daughter Imai, who is clearly beautiful.
 Kentaro's parents are impressed by the photo, however, when Akita reads Kentaro's profile he is unimpressed.
 The only photo they have of Kentaro is blurry.
 They leave Kentaro's parents there, rejecting him.

 After the failed meeting, Imai's mother and Imai are out shopping, when it starts to rain.
 It is revealed that Imai is in fact, blind.
 She leaves her daughter momentarily to get the car, and coincidentally, Kentaro sees her.
 He offers his umbrella to her, not realising she is blind.
 When they get home Imai looks at the umbrella and realises it is the same name as was the matchmaking man they rejected for their daughter.

 Without telling her husband, she arranges to meet.
 Imai's mother sees the fact that he doesn't socialise with the workmates and spend a lot of time at work as a good thing, as her successful president husband spends too much time at work and neglects family life.